stuycs-gh-classrooms/09-nextcs-p01-unplayable-shenanigens/README.md

   - PVector position -> position of the ball
   - PVector velocity -> direction and speed of the ball
 - METHODS
-  - float speed() ->
+  - float speed() -> how fast the ball is going

-CLASS NAME1
+CLASS Paddle
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - Pvector Position
+  - PVector velocity -> maybe diagonal paddle idk
 - METHODS
-  - LIST METHODS HERE
+  - move